Imagine Excellence: The GWS Awards Program

 - The GWS Communication Award, given in recognition of excellence in communication, interpretation, or related areas pertaining to the purposes of the Society.
 This award is given specifically to recognize outstanding efforts in communicating highly technical or controversial park-related subjects to the public in a clear and understandable manner.

-Applications for the 2015 round of awards will be accepted starting in June 2014.
+Applications for the 2015 round of awards are now being accepted.
+The deadline is November 1.
 Please note: nominations for GWS Awards must come from current GWS members, though the person being nominated need not be a GWS member.

 Galvin, five others honored with 2013 George Wright Society awards